 “An extraordinary collection of extraordinary lives lived out in extraordinary circumstances.
 Let Me Tell You My Story is a compelling read and one that will linger in the mind and memory long after the book itself is finished and set back upon the shelf.
 A unique and outstanding contribution to our contemporary national discussion over refugees and immigration, Let Me Tell You My Story should be a part of every community and academic library collection in the country.”

 “Common threads are the resilience of the protagonists, the search for a dignified life with the ability to work, the desire to reunite with family, and the inhumanity and exploitation of smugglers.
 Many stories are incredibly touching and accessible.”

-With no political power, refugees are often left without a voice.
-Let Me Tell You My Story helps refugees reclaim some power and dignity by giving them a platform to tell their stories.
-It is a meaningful and important collection.
+“With no political power, refugees are often left without a voice.
+Let Me Tell You My Story helps refugees reclaim some power and dignity by giving them a platform to tell their stories.”

-The poignant stories and compelling images in this volume provide a powerful counterpoint to the dehumanization of people on the move in Europe and around the world.
-Highly recommended.
+“The poignant stories and compelling images in this volume provide a powerful counterpoint to the dehumanization of people on the move in Europe and around the world.
+Highly recommended.”

-Dr. Reece Jones, Author of Violent Borders: Refugees and the Right to Move
+- Dr. Reece Jones, author of Violent Borders: Refugees and the Right to Move

-These simple stories speak volumes about the plight of refugees around the world.
-Through paintings and photographs, full of beauty and dignity we are privileged to meet real people living the tragedy of refugee life.
-Their loss is palpable and their courage and a yearning to be free shines through on the page.
-With this book comes hope and a way for readers of all ages to share the emotion and trauma of refugee life and to recognize our shared humanity.
+“Through paintings and photographs, full of beauty and dignity, we are privileged to meet real people living the tragedy of refugee life.
+Their loss is palpable, and their courage and yearning to be free shines through on the page.
+With this book comes hope and a way for readers of all ages to share the emotion and trauma of refugee life and to recognise our shared humanity."